-Rewards are available for callers who provide information leading to the arrest and charge of a suspect.
-Rewards are paid without compromising a caller's anonymity.
+Rewards of up to £1000 are available for callers who provide information leading to the arrest and charge of a suspect.
+Rewards are paid in cash without compromising a caller's anonymity.
 Nationally, less than 2% of people who could claim a reward actually do.

-Since Crimestoppers began in 1988, nationally it has received more than one million calls with useful information, resulting in over 89,768 arrests and charges.
-Over £104 million worth of property has been recovered as well as drugs with a street value of over £164 million.
+Since Crimestoppers began in 1988, nationally it has received more than 1.3 million calls with useful information, resulting in over 117,000 arrests and charges, including over 900 people for murder.
+Over £123 million worth ofstolen

 Avon and Somerset Constabulary was among the first to take the idea on board, setting up West Country Crimestoppers in 1990.
 Since then, the scheme has supported many local initiatives, such as Operation Bumblebee, the anti-burglary initiative, Impact, the Force's unique crackdown on vehicle crime, and Trident, the multi-agency strategy for tackling illegal drugs.
 It currently supports Operation Relentless, the Force's biggest ever campaign to target criminals and is regularly used to appeal for help in major inquiries.